• Skip to main content

 Tips for buying cast iron:

-I get lots of cast iron at the thrift store or the antique shop and re-season it myself (It's not hard!
-Here's a full tutorial on how to do that).
-And if you aren't in the mood to refinish an old pan, you can always buy new.
+I get lots of cast iron at the thrift store or the antique shop and re-season it myself (It’s not hard!
+Here’s a full tutorial on how to clean and re-season cast iron).
+And if you aren’t in the mood to refinish an old pan, you can always buy new.
 I like to get Lodge brand products because they are widely available, and they make their traditional cast iron here in the United States.
 This 10.25 inch skillet is only $15.
 They are super affordable pans that can last a lifetime.

 Tips and tricks you need to know so that you can cook crispy bacon in a cast iron skillet any day of the week.
 Bacon and waffles on a plate.